UNLV Designated: Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) Title III

-Institutions serving a large population of Asian American and Native American Pacific Islander students have also been designated as an MSI.
-The term, “Asian American and Native American Pacific Islander-Serving Institution,” refers to an institution of higher education that is eligible under section 312(b) and at the time of application, has an enrollment of undergraduate students who are Asian American or Native American Pacific Islander that is not less than 10%. (ed.gov, 2011)
+An Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) is an institution of higher education that is eligible under section 312(b) of the Higher Education Act and at the time of application, have an enrollment of undergraduate students who are Asian American or Native American Pacific Islander that is not less than 10%.